 AIU’s Master’s in Education Administration Program

-As we touched on above, employers typically require instructional coordinators/curriculum specialists to possess a master’s degree and relevant work experience (those pursuing a role in the public school system may be required to meet state licensing requirements as well).2,3 AIU’s master’s in education with a specialization in e education administration degree program is designed to help candidates work to develop a solid foundation of professional skills and prepare to pursue careers in education administration or organizational leadership.
+As we touched on above, employers typically require instructional coordinators/curriculum specialists to possess a master’s degree and relevant work experience (those pursuing a role in the public school system may be required to meet state licensing requirements as well).2,3 AIU’s master’s in education with a concentration in e education administration degree program is designed to help candidates work to develop a solid foundation of professional skills and prepare to pursue careers in education administration or organizational leadership.
 This concentration provides an additional component that focuses on administration processes and regulations specific to educational institutions, which can be vital in a leadership role..
 And importantly, AIU’s Master of Education (M.Ed.) program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).4

 How Long Does It Take to Earn an M.Ed.
 Degree?

 How long it takes to earn an M.Ed. degree can vary.
 On average, traditional master’s degree programs take anywhere from two to three years to complete, while fully online and hybrid programs can often be completed in less time.
-AIU’s Master of Education program, including the master’s in education administration specialization, is offered fully online and can be completed in one year or less.
+AIU’s Master of Education program, including the master’s in education administration concentration, is offered fully online and can be completed in one year or less.

 Other factors can influence time to program completion as well.
 Demonstrating or possessing eligible prior academic, life, work, and military experience could translate into receiving transfer credit that results in a reduction of the number of classes needed to graduate, effectively shortening overall program length.5 Additionally, taking classes at an accelerated pace—increasing your per-quarter course load and taking classes during summer and winter breaks, for example—could result in graduating on a faster-than-average timeline.